Issue no. 23 - December 1985

 successfully promoted oral rehydration therapy (ORT) throughout the health care system and

+the community.
 Before ORT began to be widely used in Jamaica, mothers tended to respond in two ways

 when their children had diarrhoea.
 They had commonly given the child breastmilk or teas,